eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 result.and_then([](int& value) { /*do something with the value*/ })
       .or_else([]() { /*handle the case that there is no value*/ });
 ```
-Notice that we get the value by reference, so if a copy is desired it has to be created explicitly in th e lambda or function we pass.
+Notice that we get the value by reference, so if a copy is desired it has to be created explicitly in the lambda or function we pass.

 The optional can be be initialized from a value directly
 ```